-The next location to check off your list of things to do in Tulum is the Archeological Zone of Tulum featuring amazing temple ruins enriched with Mayan history.
+The next location to check off your list is the Archeological Zone of Tulum featuring amazing temple ruins enriched with Mayan history.

 Tulum Ruins are located at the very end of Tulum’s northern beach, Playa Paraiso.
 The opening hours are 8:00 am to 4:30 pm, 7 days a week and the Tulum Ruins entrance fee is 75 MXN.

-These ancient Mayan ruins in Tulum aren’t quite as impressive to that of Chichen Itza in Valladolid or Tikal in Guatemala, but it’s definitely worthy of checking out while you’re in the area.
+These ancient Mayan ruins in Tulum aren’t quite as impressive as that of Chichen Itza in Valladolid or Tikal in Guatemala, but it’s definitely worth checking out while you’re in the area.
 The biggest draw to these Tulum ruins is its location, set right on the beach with stunning views of the coastline.

 Hot Tip → Get there early when doors open as this is one of the more popular Tulum activities to do and it gets very crowded during the middle of the day.
 If you want to get some decent photos without hoards of tourists in the shot, then the earlier you arrive the better.

 #3 TAKE A PHOTO OF THE BENT PALM TREE